 - In a large bowl, combine the blueberries, sugar, cornstarch, cinnamon, lemon juice, and lemon zest.
 Toss them to evenly coat the blueberries and distribute the other ingredients, then pour into the prepared pie crust.

-- Roll out the top crust in a large circle, then use a pizza cutter to cut out 1/2″ to 1″ strips of dough.
+- Roll out the top crust in a large circle, then use a pizza cutter to cut out ½" to 1" strips of dough.
 Lay half of the strips horizontally across the top of the blueberry pie filling.
 Fold back every other strip, then lay another strip perpendicularly across the top of the other strips of dough.
-(See images for a visual tutorial.)
+(See images for a visual tutorial or follow this post for even more details on how to make a lattice pie crust.)
 Replace the horizontal strips and fold back the alternate strips.
 Lay another strip perpendicularly, repeating this process until a lattice pie crust is formed.

 - Trim and crimp the edges of the pie crust, then gently brush an egg wash over the crust so that it will turn out beautifully golden when baked.
 You may even want to sprinkle the top crust with sugar for a sparkly, crunchy finish!
 Place on a baking sheet to catch any juice that might drip over the edge while the pie is baking.

 - Bake for 15 minutes at 425 degrees F (set a timer!), then drop the oven temp to 375 degrees F without opening the door and continue to bake for 40-50 minutes longer until the crust is golden brown and the filling is nice and bubbly.
 You may want to use a crust guard or piece of aluminum foil around the edges of the pie to protect it from getting too brown while the rest of the pie bakes through.

 - Cool completely before slicing!
 Cutting into the pie too early doesn't let the filling finish setting up all the way.
 If you want to serve your pie warm, reheat it in the oven at 375 degrees F for 5-10 minutes.